 We encourage and support students to present at regional, state, and national rehabilitation counseling conferences.
 In the 2015-2016 academic year we provided funds to nine CRMHC students so that they could attend and present at national conferences (e.g., ACA, NCRE, NAMRC).

-Last year students presented at a multitude of conferences which included the: the National Council on Rehabilitation Education (NCRE) Conference in April 2016 in Newport Beach, CA, the NCRE Conference in October 2015 in Arlington, VA, the National Association of Multicultural and Rehabilitation Concerns in New Orleans, LA in July 2016 and the American Counseling Association Conference in April 2017 in San Francisco, CA. Please contact Dr. Jenelle Pitt for additional information: email@example.com
+Students have presented at a multitude of conferences which included the: the National Council on Rehabilitation Education (NCRE) Conference in April 2016 in Newport Beach, CA, the NCRE Conference in October 2015 in Arlington, VA, the National Association of Multicultural and Rehabilitation Concerns in New Orleans, LA in July 2016 and the American Counseling Association Conference in April 2017 in San Francisco, CA. Please contact Dr. Jenelle Pitt for additional information: email@example.com

 Licensed Professional Clinical Counselor (LPCC)